 Video products with AXIS OS 7.10 or higher include the new web interface, which comes with an overall improved and simplified graphical user interface and focuses on camera installation, configuration, and troubleshooting.
-The web interface is tested and optimized for chromium browsers.
-It is platform-independent and works with Windows® (versions 7 and up) as well as Linux® and macOS®.
+The web interface is tested and optimized for ChromeTM and Firefox® browsers.
+It is platform-independent and works with Windows® (versions 7 through 10) as well as Linux® and OS X®.
 If you use other browsers, you could experience limitations in functionality and support.
 You can find more information about the latest AXIS OS version of your Axis product here.